stephaneclavel/terraform/aws/MyFirstVPC/readme.md

 !!
 At this stage one must go to console and associate private subnets with custom RT pointing to NAT instance !!
+See https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/route_table_association#import

 Objective is to deploy VPC as seen in AWS Certified Solutions Architect Associate SAA-C02 course https://linuxacademy.com/cp/modules/view/id/630 or similar to below set-up, leveraging existing TF modules.